-By nature, fugitive air emissions are difficult to measure.
-Because fugitive emissions come from many different sources, direct measurement can be costly and time consuming.
-However, facilities may already collect monitoring data that can be used to estimate fugitive air emissions.
+Fugitive emissions are chemical releases to the air that are not released through stacks, vents, ducts, pipes, or any other confined air stream.
+By their nature, fugitive air emissions are more difficult to measure.
+Because fugitive emissions may come from many different sources, direct measurement can be costly and time consuming.
+However, some monitoring data that facilities already collect may be used to estimate fugitive air emissions.
 For example, ambient concentrations of specific chemicals may be monitored in various places throughout the plant to estimate worker exposure.
-If so, these concentrations can be used along with the air exchange rate of the plant's ventilation system to give an estimate of fugitive air emissions.
+If so, these concentrations can be used along with the air exchange rate of the plant's ventilation system to generate an estimate of fugitive air emissions.
 It is not always necessary to have a specialized monitor for a specific chemical if there is only one reportable substance present or if the chemical the facility wants to measure is unique.
-A pharmaceutical company that uses chloroform as the only organic solvent in an extraction process can monitor total hydrocarbons to measure the ambient chloroform concentration.
+For example, a pharmaceutical company that uses chloroform as the only organic solvent in an extraction process can monitor total hydrocarbons to measure the ambient chloroform concentration.

 Facilities can also measure routine leaks from valves, fittings, pumps, compressors, or even from individual pieces of process equipment.
 Specific measurement methods have been developed, and many are publicly available.
-U.S. EPA's Emission Factors for Equipment Leaks of VOC and HAP gives general instructions for measuring leak rates (see References).
-For valves, fittings, and small pumps, the equipment is "bagged" or fitted with a sealed enclosure.
-A sampling pump is used to remove material from the enclosure at regular intervals, and concentration measurements of the samples are recorded.
+For instance, U.S. EPA's Protocol for Equipment Leak Emission Estimates5 gives general instructions for measuring leak rates.
+Methods for doing so include using a portable monitoring instrument to sample air from potential leak interfaces on individual pieces of equipment, and "bagging" the equipment with a sealed enclosure.
+Once bagged, a sampling pump is used to remove material from the enclosure at regular intervals, and concentration measurements of the samples are recorded.
 A leak rate can be calculated from these measurements.
-This is essentially the procedure used to develop emission factors (see section 3 below).

 Monitoring equipment leaks can give a good estimate of fugitive air emissions and, depending on the processes, may be cost-effective.
-It is not necessary to monitor each valve in the plant, for example, but enough measurements should be made on each type of valve to get a reasonable average for individual valve types (such as gate valves, globe valves, etc.).
+It is not necessary to monitor each valve in the plant, for example, but enough measurements should be made on each type of valve to get a reasonable average for each valve type (e.g., gate valves, globe valves, etc.).
 Leak rates may depend on the flow rate through the equipment or the chemicals in use, so measurements should be taken that account for these variations, at least enough to determine that the leak rate is independent of chemical or flow rate.

-Because the age and condition of the equipment also influence the amount of fugitive emissions, facilities often routinely monitor for detectable leaks (as opposed to normal fugitive emissions) with a "sniffer" device.
-This is a portable monitor that is held near the piece of equipment to give a quick indication of the presence of certain types of chemicals over a set threshold.
+Because the age and condition of the equipment also influence the amount of fugitive emissions, facilities often routinely monitor for detectable leaks (as opposed to normal fugitive emissions) with a portable monitoring device.
+The instrument is held near the piece of equipment to give a quick indication of the presence of certain types of chemicals if over a threshold concentration.
 Unexpected detectable leaks indicate that the equipment needs to be repaired or replaced, and if they continue for too long, average leak rate measurements for that particular piece of equipment will not be accurate.
-If the sniffer shows no detectable leaks (or if the excessive leaks are quickly repaired), then the average leak rate will be a good estimate of fugitive air emissions.
+If the device shows no detectable leaks (or if the excessive leaks are guickly repaired), then the average leak rate will be a good estimate of fugitive air emissions.